leoscholl/pi-macroscope/README.md

 * Double click the shortcut.
 Enter a session name for the recordings.
 * Click and drag the mouse to set the ROI.
 Click anywhere to reset to the full frame.
 * Scroll up or down to increase or decrease exposure compensation.
 One scroll is 1/6 of a stop.
+* Press <kbd>P</kbd> to show/hide the preview.
+* Press <kbd>R</kbd> to rotate the image by 90 degrees.
-* Click the red circle at the top left to begin recording.
+* Click the red circle at the top left or press <kbd>Space</kbd> to begin recording.
 The resolution of the recordings is currently defined by the resolution of the screen.
 What you see is what you get, minus the GUI overlays.
+* Press <kbd>Enter</kbd> to take a still image.
 * Press <kbd>Esc</kbd> to exit.
 This will stop recording if it is on.